 Trading requires resilience and adaptability:

-Accept losses as inevitable.
+- Handling Losses: - Accept losses as inevitable.
 Quickly analyze, learn, and reset your mental state to remain clear-headed.

-Integrate daily relaxation techniques (meditation, exercise, hobbies) to lower stress and maintain focus.
+- Stress Management: - Integrate daily relaxation techniques (meditation, exercise, hobbies) to lower stress and maintain focus.

-Regularly remind yourself of past successes and strengths, reinforcing confidence during tough market conditions.
+- Positive Mindset: - Regularly remind yourself of past successes and strengths, reinforcing confidence during tough market conditions.

 Build Strong Behavioral Habits